Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Minimum Hamming Distance Upper Bounds

 \mbox{}

-With the help of the codeword construction technique in Lemma~\ref{lemma:codeword:construction:1} we can easily obtain the bound in Theorem~\ref{th:bound:1}: simply construct the list of all codewords corresponding to all size-$(J{+}1)$ subsets $\set{S}$ of $[L]$, and use the fact that the minimum Hamming distance of $\code{C}$ is upper bounded by the minimum Hamming weight of all non-zero codewords in this list.
+With the help of the codeword construction technique in Lemma~\ref{lemma:codeword:construction:1} we can easily obtain the bound in Theorem~\ref{th:bound:1}: simply construct the list of all codewords corresponding to all size-$(\vertsize {+}1)$ subsets $\set{S}$ of $[\horsize]$, and use the fact that the minimum Hamming distance of $\code{C}$~/ the free Hamming distance of $\codeCconv$ is upper bounded by the minimum Hamming weight of all \emph{nonzero} codewords in this list.